 How to know, if your hair is naturally curly?

-Well, you probably do know.
-You know deep down, that your hair is and has always been curly.
+Deep down you probably know that your hair is and has always been curly.
 You just haven’t really given it a much thought.
 But once you do – I’m telling you – there’s no going back.

 One of the things, that give curly hair away in a second, is getting it wet.
-You notice it almost instantly, when it’s wet.
+You notice it almost instantly.
 The wetter your hair is, the curlier it gets.
 Right?
 You come out of the shower, squeeze the excess water out, and see it.
 Curls.

 Another thing, that’s a bit annoying, but in a way a relief, is that curly hair hates hair brushes.
 Once you brush a curly hair, it doubles in size.
 No, actually it triples.
 It gets huge and frizzy and just awful.
 It loses all of it’s definition.
 But don’t worry, I have a better solution to a brush.